vh-d/Rflow/README.md

 *TLDR*:

-A library for creating and executing DAGs, everything is stored (persistent) so you can restart worflows where it failed, support for R, SQL, (Python and Julia on the roadmap).
+A library for creating and executing DAGs, everything is stored (persistent) so you can restart workflows where it failed, support for R, SQL, Python and Julia.

 *Long version*: